dalmo1991/superflexPy/doc/interfaces.rst

    :linenos:

 The class is initialized defining the SuperflexPy :code:`model` that is used.
-The :code:`model`, that can be any SuperflexPy component (from reservoir to network), must be initialized before; this class sets only the :code:`inputs` and the :code:`dt`.
+The :code:`model`, which can be any SuperflexPy component (from reservoir to network), must be initialized before; this class sets only the :code:`inputs` and the :code:`dt`.

 Other variables necessary to initialize the class are:

-- :code:`parameters` and :code:`parameters_names` that define the parameters
+- :code:`parameters` and :code:`parameters_names`, which define the parameters
   considered in the calibration; the first is a list of :code:`spotpy.parameter` objects, the second is a list of the names of the SuperflexPy parameters;
-- :code:`observations` that is an array of observed output values;
+- :code:`observations`, which is an array of observed output values;
-- :code:`output_index` that is the index of the output flux to be considered when evaluating the SuperflexPy simulation (this is particularly important in the case of multiple output fluxes, e.g. chemistry)
+- :code:`output_index`, which is the index of the output flux to be considered when evaluating the SuperflexPy simulation (this is particularly important in the case of multiple output fluxes, e.g. chemistry)